JetsonHacksNano/CSI-Camera/README.md

 There are several examples:

+Note: You may need to install numpy for the Python examples to work, ie $ pip3 install numpy

 simple_camera.py is a Python script which reads from the camera and displays to a window on the screen using OpenCV:

 $ python simple_camera.py